raceintospace/raceintospace/doc/manual/manual.md

 ### MANNED SUBORBITAL

 Typically a country's first manned space mission will be a suborbital flight, which tests out the spacecraft to see how it and its pilot perform in the harsh environment of outer space—while avoiding some of the risks of a full orbital mission.
-There is no chance of failure to deorbit, for instance, and the heat of reentry is much less than for an orbital mission (though this difference doesn't apply in-game).
+There is no chance of failure to deorbit, for instance, and the heat of reentry is much less than for an orbital mission (though these differences don't apply in-game).
 Putting a human being into space for the first time, even if only for a few minutes, is still a big deal, and counts as a Manned Space Mission prestige first.

 ### MANNED ORBITAL